This is the multi-page printable view of this section. Click here to print.

 Projects

-Each project is a distinct logical unit with its own pools, catalogs, and access controls.
+Each project is a distinct logical unit with its own network, pools, catalogs, access controls, and tags.

 projects: